 Alzheimer's Disease Programs Initiative (ADPI) - Dementia Capable Community Health Worker Programs

-This funding opportunity provides financial support to local organizations that coordinate services for older adults, enabling them to enhance community health worker programs focused on improving care for individuals with Alzheimer’s disease and related dementias, particularly in underserved areas.
+This funding opportunity provides financial support to aging service organizations to develop and enhance community health worker programs that improve dementia care and support for individuals and their caregivers, particularly in underserved areas.

 Award Range